-Psion's latest modular rugged handheld computer is faster and even tougher, and has even more keypad and scanner options
+Modular rugged handheld computer now faster and even tougher, and has even more keypad and scanner options

 (by Conrad H. Blickenstorfer)

-For the past several years, Psion has been working on methods and concepts that would allow them to offer customers the exact right handheld computer for a given job.
+For the past several years, Psion, which is now part of Zebra, has been working on methods and concepts that would allow them to offer customers the exact right handheld computer for a given job.
 This resulted in the "Modulus" concept (see here) that breaks down and modularizes hardware platforms.
 Initially, the Modulus approach provided add-on modules to provide existing products with extra configurability, exchangeable components, as well as guarding them against obsolescence.
 With the introduction of the Omnii XT10 in September of 2010, Psion then went one step farther and made the entire platform modular.

 The idea with the Omnii platform and the XT10 was to give customers who liked a particular form factor — in the Omni XT10's case a full-size flashlight-style handheld — the choice of a variety of displays, keypads, data collection functionality and connectivity options.

 There are, however, basic aspects of a product that cannot be changed with modules, such as inherent ruggedness, some electronics, form factor, etc. Probably for that reason, Psion released the XT15 in January of 2012.
 The new model carries on, and expands on, the modularity concept, but with several core upgrades and enhancements.

 As with the XT10, XT15 customers can opt for either a high-visibility or an extreme duty display.
 They can specify speaker, camera and pistol grip module options.
 And modularity extends to interface configuration where customers can select from multiple internal multi-function expansion interfaces with RS232 and TTL serial, USB host, and GPIO ports.